 - ¾ teaspoon salt

-- In a medium bowl, mix together the flour, baking soda, salt, and corn starch, set aside.
+- Mix together the flour, baking soda, salt, and cornstarch, in a medium bowl and set aside.

-- Beat the butter and both sugars together until light and fluffy.
-Beat in the egg plus yolk and then add the vanilla and beat well again.
+- Beat the butter and both sugars together until light and fluffy, about 3 - 4 minutes on medium speed in a mixer.
+Beat in the egg plus yolk and then add the vanilla and beat well again for about another minute.

 - Fold in the flour until just combined.
 Fold in the chocolate chips (reserve some to stud the top of the cookies).

-- Optionally chill the dough for an hour.
+- (Optional) Chill the dough for an hour.
 You can skip this if you really want your cookies now, but you get a better flavor when you chill.

-- Bake for 9 minutes.
+- Bake for 10 - 14 minutes, or until the edges are a golden brown and the tops still look underbaked.
 Remove and top with chocolate chips (you will need to carefully push them in so they stick).
-Allow to cool on a wire rack.
+Leave them on the baking sheet for at least two minutes before transferring to a wire rack to cool completely.

 - Store uneaten cookies in an airtight container for up to a week.